 Experience from the field

-Normeca has during the years gained a significant field experience from operations in countries like Albania, Kosovo, Jordan, Pakistan, Thailand, Indonesia, Republic of South Sudan, Haiti, Japan, Philippines with more.
+Normeca has during the years gained a significant field experience from operations in countries like Albania, Kosovo, India, Afghanistan, Jordan, Iran, Pakistan, Thailand, Indonesia, Republic of South Sudan, Haiti, Japan, Philippines with more.

 Sudan